He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 "Really.
 Fell at the end, but he made it."
 Torven paused.
 "Called me Da.
 First time."

 "Da," she repeated, voice thick.
-Her eyes brightened.
 "And five steps.
 That's wonderful."

-Moira set out their meal: ash bread, bitter root, nothing else.
-The same as yesterday.
-The same as tomorrow.
-She talked while she worked, her voice soft and happy, about Fionn's progress, about teaching him letters when he was older, about the future.
+She slipped it over her head, the stone settling against her chest.
+Moira set out their meal.
+Ash bread, bitter root.
+Enough.
+She talked while she worked—Fionn's progress, teaching him letters when he was older, the future.

 Later.